sevagh/freemusicdemixer.com/web/_posts/2024-12-07-Music-transcription-feature.md

 ## What is AI music transcription and how does it work?

 AI music transcription leverages machine learning algorithms trained on vast datasets of audio.
 When you feed a recording into a MIDI transcription tool, it identifies pitches, rhythms, and instruments, ultimately producing a digital representation of the notes as a MIDI file.
-By using AI music transcription, you can transform any audio—be it a professional studio track or a home recording—into a format that’s easy to edit, study, and play along with.
+By using AI music transcription, you can transform any audio — be it a professional studio track or a home recording — into a format that’s easy to edit, study, and play along with.
 Unlike manual transcription, which can take hours of painstaking work, AI-driven tools handle the heavy lifting in a fraction of the time.

 ## Why convert audio to MIDI?